Reduction in Force Regulation 624

 A. UNCSA may separate an employee whenever it is necessary due to a state mandate; shortage of funds or work; abolishment of a position; or for other material changes in duties or organization.
 UNCSA will explore alternatives before actually laying-off employees.

-B. Proposed Reductions in Force must be approved in advance by General Counsel and the Director of Human Resources.
+B. Proposed Reductions in Force must be approved in advance by General Counsel and the Associate Vice Chancellor and Chief Human Resources Officer.

 1. The involved department must provide verbal and written notification to the affected employee(s) at least 30 calendar days in advance of the separation date.